RaynLight/sqlParse/README.md

 https://github.com/RaynLight/sqlParse

 # Usage
 sqlParse can be used as a general MSSQL client allowing you to run queries against an MSSQL server.
+To use general functionality, enter in the username, password, and IP address and connect!

 # Logging
 sqlParse logs everything you do, it creates a folder called "logs" and logs queries, scans, connections, etc.